-Join Tim Grey for an in-depth discussion in this video Advanced adjustments, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Advanced adjustments, part of Learning HDR (2012).

 For many of your HDR images you'll likely find that choosing a preset and the …adjusting the edge glow and tone and detail adjustments will provide all you …need to produce a great HDR image.
 But in some cases you might want to take …a look at the Advanced Options as well.
 Here we have a slider for Shadow, …Highlight, Vibrance, and Saturation.
 The first two relate to tonality. …Specifically to detail levels in the Shadows and the Highlights. …And the last two, Vibrance and Saturation, relate to the intensity of …colors in the photo.
 I'll start off with the Shadow slider.…